DexisApp/Dexis/README.md

 </a>
 <br/>
 <p align="center">
-  A privacy-focused, local-first, open-source, and ready-to-use alternative for Notion & Miro. <br />
+  A privacy-focused, local-first, open-source, and ready-to-use. <br />
-  One hyper-fused platform for wildly creative minds.
+  🔔Everything's easier with Dexis
 </p>

 <br/>